Rules to Better Software Consultants - Working in a Team - 66 Rules

 - Your calendar - keep your calendar up-to-date,so people know where you are

-- Your existing clients - e.g. Normal planned client work and client administration (preferably working on a sprint backlog and Daily Scrums)
+- Your existing clients - Planned client work and client administration (preferably working on a Sprint Backlog and doing Daily Scrums)

 - Other client work - Ask others if you can help with their client work

-Internal - all of the following might have their priorities ordered by the Daily Scrum
+Internal work - All of the following might have their priorities ordered by the Daily Scrum

 - Quick Important emails to 0 (emails with an important flag < 1 hour and not something that can go into a release plan)